 Head down along the Talus Trail and say a quick hello to Black Beaver Falls before heading to your final stop – Bridal Veil Falls.
 At 225ft (68.5m) tall, these beauty is a stunner!
 Then pick up the pace and head back to the train along the River Trail.
 If you hear the train’s horn blow, that means put a spring in your step.
 Head for the tracks to make sure they don’t leave without you!

 By now you’re probably starving, and rightfully so – you just did quite the trek!
 While you can pack a lunch, if you’re anything like me (aka NOT a morning person), you wouldn’t have had time for that.
 Head to the snack car and grab some grub to refuel.
-At this point you’ll probably be ready for a nap, but if you’re a trooper I suggest staying up and taking in the sights on the way back to Sault Ste Marie.
+At this point, you’ll probably be ready for a nap, but if you’re a trooper I suggest staying up and taking in the sights on the way back to Sault Ste Marie.

-If you haven’t had a chance to yet, I highly suggest taking the time to enjoy the Hub Trail.
+If you haven’t had a chance yet, I highly suggest taking the time to enjoy the Hub Trail.
 Not only because it’s a great pedestrian walkway but also because it offers great views of the St Mary’s River.
 Finish the day with stunning colours and the sun setting behind the International Bridge.

-Day 5: Goodbye Sault Ste Marie, Hello Again Sudbury
+Day 6: Goodbye Sault Ste Marie, Hello Again Sudbury

 It’ll be tough to say goodbye to The Soo, but it’s one of those places that you have a feeling you’ll return to… possibly for the Batchewana Pow Wow?
-Wave farewell as you hop on the TransCanada heading east back towards Sudbury.
+Wave farewell as you hop on the Trans Canada Highway heading east back towards Sudbury.

-Day 6: Science North & Homeward Bound
+Day 7: Science North & Homeward Bound

-No trip to Sudbury is complete without a visit to Science North!
-Home to an amazing science centre, an IMAX theatre and more, there’s lots to see and explore.
-There are plenty of exhibits across their four floors.
+You’ll find a number of interactive exhibits across their four floors.
 Enjoy watching butterflies and identifying fossils on the second floor.
 Visit critters like Maple the porcupine and Drifter the beaver on the third floor while you learn about each creature.
 Head up to the top floor to learn about the human body and our solar system.

 There is also an outdoor component which can easily be missed.
 Accessible from the third floor, head to the Northern Garden to unwind a little.
 If you’re interested in naturalizing your landscape, the garden features a variety of native plant species.
 It also houses a certified Monarch Waystation and if you’re lucky, you might spy a chipmunk or two!